Michila0/Sliding_puzzles/README.md

 # Sliding Puzzels
 Algorithm method used the project.
+It is used to adjacency list data structuer and algorithm is the sink elimination algorithm

 ## CRITERIA MEETING IN THIS ASSIGNMENT
 1. Knowledge and understanding of facts, concepts, principles & theories